 Project-based learning practices include:

 Integrated Learning Experiences.
 The academic and the co-academic subjects (arts and movement) are organized to support students’ inquiry and learning experiences and to demonstrate cross-curricula connections and their applications.
-Each subject is labeled with the term integration to emphasize that the core concepts and skills being studied are directly linked to a project.
-The Roman numeral denotes developmental level.
-For example, Science at grade 5 becomes Science Integration I, grade 6- Science Integration II, grade 7- Science Integration III, and grade 8- Science Integration IV.
-This pattern then repeats itself at the high school level.
+The core concepts and skills of each subject are a clearly linked to a project.

 Social Entrepreneurship.
 Project-based learning is anchored in authentic experiences of social entrepreneurship.
 We define social entrepreneurship as the development of innovative and sustainable solutions to pressing social problems.
 Social entrepreneurs seize opportunities to transform systems and focus on the assets of communities to leverage changes.
 They do not see the people they serve as passive beneficiaries or as part of the problem, but as resources and collaborators in the change process.
 Social entrepreneurs operate from the core belief that the best solutions unleash the human potential within communities.
 Students engage in a year-round social entrepreneur project that includes the following steps: (1) Start-up- understanding a community problem; (2) Deep Dive—conducting research for possible solutions; (3) Design and incubate—testing possible solution models; (4) Go public—sharing results with community experts; and (5) Look forward and back—reflecting on the experience and lessons learned.